Words and terms used in the world of From The Waters.

 The larger and furthest away of Ephillion's two moons.

-A continent to Ephasia's south-east, consisting of; Kophiekon, Tetakon.
+A continent south-east of Ephasia, consisting of; Kophiekon, Tetakon.

 A symbol-based writing system developed and used on the continent of Kahpheen.